BrianLChen/RISC-V-CPU/README.md

-# A simple RV SOC Design Based on TinyRISCV core
+# A simple RV SOC Design Based on CV32E40P core

 The test environment is build on Questa Starter Edition